BrianCottrell/prime-choice-select/README.md

 Run the following services/commands in different terminal windows starting from the root directory of this project:

+1. Install dependencies when running for the first time:
+   `yarn install`

-1. Start local chain:
+2. Start local chain:
    `yarn chain`

-2. Deploy smart contract
+3. Deploy smart contract
    `yarn deploy`

-3. Start client website:
+4. Start client website:
    `yarn start`

 If successful Primechoice Select should now be ready and available on `localhost:3000`